 Using acupuncture, cupping, gua sha, oils, and Reiki, Chelsea brings thoughtful, compassionate, and communicative care to meet each client where they are emotionally, spiritually, and physically.
 Chelsea has specific interest in psycho-emotional work, women’s health and fertility, labor and post-partum support, auto-immune disorders, and pain management.
 Over the past few years, Chelsea has also worked to bring sustainable holistic care to the indigenous populations of Guatemala.

-Christina Morris is a Licensed Acupuncturist in the state of New York.
+Christina Morris is a Licensed Acupuncturist in the state of New York and New Jersey.
 She is a Diplomate of Oriental Medicine, including Diplomate of Acupuncture and Herbology and board certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
-Christina studied at the International Institute of Chinese Medicine where she earned a Master’s degree in Oriental Medicine.
-During the course of her training, Christina studied in China completing clinical internships in Acupuncture, Chinese Herbology, and Tui Na at the China-Japan Friendship Hospital in Beijing and the Chengdu University of Traditional Chinese Medicine in Chengdu.
+Christina studied at the International Institute of Chinese Medicine where she earned a Master’s degree in Oriental Medicine in 2000.
+Christina also completed clinical internships in Acupuncture, Chinese Herbology, and Tui Na at the China-Japan Friendship Hospital in Beijing and the Chengdu University of Traditional Chinese Medicine in Chengdu.
 She has studied with many gifted teachers in the healing arts including Kiiko Matsumoto, Dr. Tan, and Arya Nielsen.
 Additionally, she has studied acupuncture for the cancer patient through Memorial Sloan Kettering, cosmetic acupuncture with Mary Elizabeth Wakefield, craniosacral from the Upledger Institute, and Thai bodywork both in Thailand and NYC.
 She is a Maya Abdominal Therapy Practitioner and a Certified Reflexologist with additional certifications in Maternity Reflexology.
 Christina holds a Bachelor of Science in Biology, studying pre-med, from the University of Tennessee at Knoxville.

 Claire is a Licensed Yoga Instructor registered with Yoga Alliance.
 She received her yoga teacher training at The Energy Center in Brooklyn and received Pilates mat training at the Kane School of Core Integration.
 Claire teaches both private and group classes for meditation, yoga, and Pilates mat.
 Her classes can be tailored to the student’s level of experience, and can be modified to accommodate personal needs.